 Children love finding out and exploring and it builds their independence in learning when they are able to follow their interests in a supportive and structured environment.

-Detailed information about the curriculum can be found by either enquiring in the academy or by clicking on the links below to view to Early Years curriculum and our long term plan.
+Detailed information about the curriculum can be found by either enquiring in the academy or by looking at the Little Owls and Owlet class pages.
 The long term plan is in place but we are flexible in order to meet the interests of the children and the needs of each cohort.
 The EYFS statutory guidance will give full explanations and examples of the kind of work children do in this Key Stage.
 Parents are encouraged to work with the academy by carrying out similar activities at home and then sharing information with the academy as to what their child has done and how they enjoyed it.
 The children's learning journey at home and school is shared using the online system Tapestry.

 There are seven areas of learning that we cover in our setting (both indoors and out).
 The emphasis is on the "learning most essential for children's readiness for future learning & healthy development."
 (EYFS statutory framework).
 The areas of learning are split into 3 prime and four specific areas of learning.

 3 Prime Areas of learning which underpin all other learning areas: